cspray/annotated-container/README.md

 ### 0.2.x

-- Support defining scalar values from an arbitrary source ... :x:
-- Support the concept of a Service factory ... :x:
+- Support the concept of a Service factory ... :heavy_check_mark:
 - Support serializing and caching InjectorDefinition ... :x:
 - Improve handling of low-hanging fruit logical errors... :x:

 ### 0.3.x

+- Support defining scalar values from an arbitrary source ... :x:
 - Improve handling of logical errors... :x:
 - Harden library for production use ... :x: